-But absolutely no working.
-Not for food, money or accommodation.
+But there should absolutely be no working on your part – not for food, money or accommodation.

-There are two types of Visitor Visa in New Zealand:
+There are 2 types of Visitor Visa in New Zealand:

 And if all goes well, you should get a stamp in your passport from the respective officer.

-But this blog post is focusing on the other type of visitor visa:
+But this blog post is mainly focusing on the other type of visitor visa:

 This visa cost me $165 NZD back in 2018 and lets you stay in New Zealand for a maximum of 9 months.

 Provided that you have not already exceeded a total of 9 months’ stay in New Zealand in an 18 month period.